 Miller Tanner fundamentally believes that advanced planning yields positive impact.
 By that, we mean more people in the actual meeting room seats is our clients’ ultimate success factor.
 In addition to the methods mentioned above, as your event managers, we have best practices that can boost your meeting attendance rate.
 For instance, we can survey attendees for topics that are a priority, send out “Save the Dates”, invite key opinion leaders to present and include presenters’ names in the invitation.

 Miller Tanner provides our historical data and best practice options to our clients during all phases of the planning period to support their event goals, which includes good attendance.
-Our team of event experts can support your event from start to finish while implementing best practices to boost your attendance.
+Our team of event expert event planners can support your event from start to finish while implementing best practices to boost your attendance.